mk-fg/lafs-backup-tool/README.md

 Metadata is stored in the same format as in the queue-file (described above).

-One addtion to the queue-file data here is the "enc" key, which in example above indicates that file contents are encoded using xz compression.
+One notable addtion to the queue-file data here is the "enc" key, which in example above indicates that file contents are encoded using xz compression.
 In case of compression (as with most other possible encodings), "size" field doesn't indicate real (decoded) file size.

+##### Compression

+Configurable via similar pattern-matching mechanism as include/exclude filters (`destination.encoding.xz.path_filter` list).

+Filters here can be tuples like `[500, '\.(txt|csv|log)$']` to compress files matching a pattern, but only if size is larger than the given value.
+Otherwise syntax is identical ('+' or '-', followed by python regexp) to `filter` config section (see above).

+One operational difference from `filter` is that file size is taken into account here, with small-enough files not being compressed, as it generally produces larger output (for file sizes lesser than a few kilobytes, in case of xz compression).
+See `destination.encoding.xz.min_size` parameter.

 ##### Backup result